techidaily/site-extra-tips/source/_posts/ace-the-art-of-editing-say-goodbye-to-overflowing-tiktok-drafts.md

 * **Manage Audio of Your Videos:** With this tool, you can not only make a video visually appealing, but it also helps to make it soothing for the ears.
 There are several audio tools in it, like beat detection, fade, noise reduction, extract audio and more.
 You can use all these audio metrics to make your video a piece of art.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iPCr_bxZjMQ?si=ubOsoq5umPEXL9xL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### Steps for Editing TikTok with Wondershare Filmora

 Follow the simple instructions provided below if you are a beginner and want to enhance your TikTok in a captivating way: